ADM and Carbon Capture and Storage

 ADM has also worked with the Department of Energy and the Illinois Geological Survey at the University of Illinois for many years to validate the safety, security and effectiveness of CCS technology.

-CCS: What They Are Saying
+What Are They Saying About CCS?

 A growing consensus of voices representing agriculture, biofuels, labor, the environmental community, and policymakers on both sides of the aisle is speaking up about the importance of CCS, including CO2 pipelines and infrastructure.